-EFRAG supports the IASB's proposal.
 EFRAG welcomes the IASB's proposals and wants to use the opportunity to inform the IASB of issues reported to us.
 EFRAG has not formed a view on these issues.

-- 4962 EFRAG supportswelcomes the IASB's proposals relating to the annual improvementsminor amendments as EFRAG agrees that they clarify wording or makelack of clarity, corrections or address minor unintended consequences or conflicts should be addressed. - 63 EFRAG has been informed about a number of topics that may potentially need to be addressed when finalising the amendments to IFRS 17.
+- 62 EFRAG welcomes the IASB's proposals relating to the minor amendments as EFRAG agrees that lack of clarity, corrections or minor unintended consequences or conflicts should be addressed. - 63 EFRAG has been informed about a number of topics that may potentially need to be addressed when finalising the amendments to IFRS 17.
 These topics are listed in Appendix 3 of this comment letter with the aim of informing the IASB and EFRAG has not developed a view as to whether standard setting is needed.